Price on application

 Ultra sleek forward blade from a Griffon engine powered Avro Shackleton.
 Manufactured by the Havilland in the 1960s and as they used to say in their original adverts - The finest blade profile .

-Sadly unlike the Hamilton standard propellers no one ever thought to save the DeHavilland blades here in the UK and therefore these are now incredibly rare.
+Sadly unlike the Hamilton standard propellers no one ever thought to save the DeHavilland blades here in the UK and therefore these are now very rare.

 Made from Duralumin - a trademarked alloy used in aerospace industry between 1930s-1960s, these propellers where very strong and therefore a very sleek blade profile was able to be achieved. that had all sort for benefits in both manufacturing and the practical use of the propeller.